-314. A country is said to have an absolute advantage if it can produce more of a good than another country can.
+- 314. A country is said to have an absolute advantage if it can produce more of a good than another country can.

+- a.
+True

+- b.
+False

+Name: Class: Date:

+Chapter 02: Production, Eco nomic Growth, and Trade

-315. One country has a comparative advantage in producing a good if its opportunity cost to produce that good is lower than that of another country.
+315. One country has a comparati ve advantage in producing a good if its op try. oportunity cost to produce that good

-Class:
+a.
+True

+b.
+False

+ANSWER: a

-316. A country should always produce the items in which it has an absolute advantage.
+316. A country should always pro duce the items in which it has an absolute advantage.

+a.
+True

+b.
+False

+ANSWER: b

-317. If there are two goods and two countries, then one country can have both an absolute and a comparative advantage in both goods.
+advantage in both goods. vo countries, then one country can have be oth an absolute and a comparative

+a.
+True

+b.
+False

+ANSWER: b

-318. If countries specialized and then traded, world production would increase.
+318. If countries specialized and t hen traded, world production would increa ase.

+a.
+True

+b.
+False

+ANSWER: a

-319. Comparative advantage stems from differences in the relative costs of producing goods and services.
+319. Comparative advantage stem as from differences in the relative costs of producing goods and services.

+a.
+True

+b.
+False

+ANSWER: a

-320. If the United States has a comparative advantage over France in producing corn, the opportunity cost of the United States producing corn is lower than France's opportunity cost of producing corn.
+mparative advantage over France in productions than France's opportunity cost of productions.

+a.
+True

+b.
+False

+ANSWER: a

-321. If the United States has absolute advantages in producing wheat and automobiles, it should never trade with other countries that produce wheat and automobiles.
+321. If the United States has absorbed with other countries that produce lute advantages in producing wheat and auwheat and automobiles. atomobiles, it should never trade

+a.
+True

+b.
+False

+ANSWER: b

-322. Every industry in all countries benefit from increased international trade.
+322. Every industry in all countrie es benefit from increased international trac de.

-323. The effects of past trade agreements between the United States, Mexico, and Canada have proven that opening up to free trade will hurt domestic workers in every industry in the United States.

-324. Free trade and the law of comparative advantage increase the standard of living for each person in a country.

-325. If two countries can benefit by trading with each other, no industries in either country may suffer.

-326. Industries at a comparative disadvantage may find it necessary to decrease their workforce.

-327. Much of the economic growth we have seen over the past century has been due to population growth.

-328. The United States imports more electrical goods from China than it exports to China.

-Essay

-329. Describe the three basic questions that must be answered for any economy, and provide explanations for each question for both capitalist and more government-controlled economies.
+a.
+True

+b.
+False

+Name: Class: Date: Chapter 02: Production, Econo ANSWER: b nents between the United States, Mexic mestic workers in every industry in the ANSWER: b 324.
+Free trade and the law of compactountry. a.
+True b.
+False ANSWER: b arative advantage increase the standard of living for each person in a 325.
+If two countries can benefit by a.
+True b.
+False ANSWER: b trading with each other, no industries in n either country may suffer.
+326. Industries at a comparative disa a.
+True b.
+False ANSWER: a ndvantage may find it necessary to decre ease their workforce.
+327. Much of the economic growth va.
+True b.
+False ANSWER: b we have seen over the past century has been due to population growth.
+328. The United States imports more a.
+True b.
+False ANSWER: a e electrical goods from China than it ex ports to China. ons that must be answered for any economore government-controlled economie • • depends on the goods and services a society wants.
+In a communist state, the government decides what a society wants, but in a capitalist economy, consumers are allowed to signal what products they want by way of their demands for specific commodities.
+Once an economy knows the goods a society wants, the next question the economic system must answer is how the goods and services are are to be produced?
+(2) How are the goods and services to be produced? and (3) Who will receive the goods and services?
+The response an economy makes to the first question-what to produce-